skubalj/convolve2d/README.md

 | [`test-case`](https://crates.io/crates/test-case) | Wojciech Polak, Luke Biel | MIT               |

 And to the Rust community at large!

+## Contributions:
+Is something not clear?
+Do we need another kernel type?
+This library came about as a personal project, but feel free to submit issues or PRs on GitLab!

 ## License:
 This crate is released under the terms of the MIT License.